haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Bug tracker.md

 # Before playtest
 - Timer value is not consistent (starts counting too early?)
-- New box visualization occasionally panics
-	- Tends to happen when attacking
-	- It also somewhat flickers constantly
-	- Fix by trying the gizmos

 # Possibly incidentally fixed?
 - Figure out how to get rid of panics while despawning hitboxes